 Carpooling is highly encouraged!
 All vehicles must remain on main roads and park in designated areas.
 Do not block or park alongside roadways.
-The speed limit on camp roads is 15mph.
+The speed limit on camp roads is 15 mph.
 Campers under age 18 are not permitted to drive other youth or adults.
-Only authorized vehicles (one per unit) will be permitted to campsites on Sunday arrival, after that, no vehicles should utilize campsite access roads, only Griswold Lane.
+Only authorized vehicles (one per unit) will be permitted to campsites on Sunday arrival, and must be removed from the campsite by dinner.
+Any personal vehicles staying at camp overnight can be parked in the Ecology parking lot, or elsewhere as designated by camp leadership.
+During the week, the only road accessible to personal vehicles is Griswold Lane.